Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 Banking and finance activities

-As the list of regulated institutions suggests, banking and finance activity in Cyprus extends significantly beyond purely domestic regulatory and transactional issues.
+Banking and finance activity in Cyprus extends significantly beyond purely domestic regulatory and transactional issues.
 Located in the Eastern Mediterranean at the crossroads of Europe, Asia and Africa and, with strong historical ties to the UK, Cyprus is very well-placed as an international business and financial centre.
-Since joining the EU, it has established itself as the natural portal for inward and outward investment between the EU and the rest of the world, particularly the rapidly growing economies of Russia, Eastern Europe, the Middle East, India and China.
+Since joining the EU, it has established itself as the natural portal for inward and outward investment between the EU and the rest of the world, particularly the rapidly growing economies of Central and Eastern Europe, India and China.
 Its excellent business infrastructure, with a benign tax regime and an extensive network of double-taxation treaties, make it an ideal base for non-EU companies seeking to enter the EU market, and for EU and third-country companies seeking to broaden their horizons, especially with regard to expansion into Central and Eastern Europe.

 - Preparation of loan documentation for single-lender and syndicated loans.